 Do not leave until you had a Kouign-amann which is a traditional Breton round cake consisting of layers of butter and sugar folded and cooked until caramelize.
 There are some places around where you can find it, but we tried a regular one at Les Délices du Gouverneur, just nearby the cathedral, and it was very good.
 There are some variations with Nutella, salty caramel and others.

-8. Cathedral Saint-Vincent-de-Saragosse de Saint-Malo
+8. Cathedral Saint-Vincent-de-Saragosse OF Saint-Malo

 Then you can turn right and go up to the Cathedral Saint-Vincent-de-Saragosse de Saint-Malo, an impressive Roman and Gothic styled church built in the XII century.